vazhka-dolya/TinyHugeTweaks/README.md

 ## No Head Rotations
 Replaces the normal standing animations with the Reading/C-Up animation, which does not have the potentially unwanted head rotations.
 Can be toggled.
 Intended as a shortcut.
 ## No Black Bars
-Implements a SM64 ROM Manager tweak that removes the black bars that can be seen in SM64 and a lot of ROM Hacks.
+Implements a SM64 ROM Manager tweak that removes the black bars that can be seen in SM64 and a lot of ROM hacks.

 Marked as Work-In-Progress since I'm not completely sure if it will work everywhere with the way it's currently implemented.
 It did work for me perfectly fine any time I tried to use it.
 ## No Shadow (Simple)